LaravelDaily/Booking-Com-Simulation-Laravel/course/01-roles-permissions.md

 ## Registration API: Assign Permissions and Test Them

 Let's say that we will have two registration forms: one for a simple user, and another for the property owner.
-So, let's simulate both of them, and write automated tests that would check if users get the correct role/permissions.
+So, let's simulate both of them and write automated tests that would check if users get the correct role/permissions.

 For now, let's group them into one endpoint `POST /api/auth/register`, because the user registration would be almost identical.
-In the future lessons, we will talk about differences in the profile fields, but both users and property owners are Users with the same fields of name/email/password.
+In future lessons, we will talk about differences in the profile fields, but both users and property owners are Users with the same fields of name/email/password.

 ```sh
 php artisan make:controller Auth/RegisterController